MicrosoftDocs/common-data-model-and-service/common-data-model/samples-doc.md

 ---
-title: Create schema documents for the Common Data Model | Microsoft Docs
+title: How to use the sample code | Microsoft Docs
-description: How to create schema documents for the Common Data Model.
+description: How to how to use the Common Data Model sample code.
 author: oovanesy
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 1/28/2020
+ms.date: 02/27/2020
 ms.author: olegov
 ---